 Teenagers may be faced with trouble when finding or maintaining employment after receiving a MIP or open container offense on their record.
 If they are looking for temporary or part time work, these teenagers may have to explain their offense on a job application or during a job interview, and it may even play a factor on whether or not the individual gets the job or not.
 While expungement might be an option depending on the offense, that process takes time and not every teenager will be eligible, especially not right away.
 That means your teenager could be looking at years of employment difficulty before they can have their record amended.

 For teenagers, being able to drive back and forth to school and work is a big deal because most of the time, they cannot afford to miss class or skip a shift at work.
 However, receiving a MIP or open container offense may lead to driver’s license sanctions like being able to drive only during certain hours, limited destinations they are allowed to drive, or even short-term license suspension.

 Each Minor In Possession or open container offense is going to differ based on the individual’s criminal history, the substance abuse policies in that city or region, and even the age of the teenager.

 However, our criminal defense attorneys know that some of the more common punishments include:

 - Community service

 - Large fines based on the court details

 - Time in jail or a juvenile detention facility

-If you are in need of legal representation for your drunk driving case, please contact our Grand Rapids attorneys at (616) 540-0443.
+If you are in need of legal representation for your drunk driving case, please contact our drunk driving attorney grand rapids mi at (616) 540-0443.
 At Lykins Law, our criminal defense attorneys believe that individuals can always recover from a DUI offense charge.